Free Open Bar Calculator

 20027 cases56 bottles12 bottles$2,000-3,000

 Estimates based on mid-range pricing.
-Get exact numbers for your event.
+Use the calculator above for your event.

 Frequently Asked Questions

-How much does an open bar cost per person?
+How much does an open bar cost for 100 guests?

-How do you calculate alcohol for an open bar?
+How much alcohol do I need for an open bar wedding?

 Use the 1-drink-per-person-per-hour rule.
 Multiply guests by hours to get total drinks.
-Split that into beer (40%), wine (35%), and liquor (25%), then convert to bottles and cases.
-Our calculator does this math for you.
+For a 100-guest, 5-hour wedding, that is 500 drinks.
+Split into beer (40%), wine (35%), and liquor (25%), then convert to bottles and cases.
+For 100 guests you will need approximately 10 cases of beer, 28 bottles of wine, and 6 bottles of liquor.
+Our calculator does this math for you instantly.

-A standard open bar includes: 2-3 beer options, red and white wine, vodka, whiskey/bourbon, rum, and basic mixers (tonic, soda, juice).
+A standard open bar includes: 2-3 beer options (light lager, domestic, and a craft/IPA), red and white wine (Cabernet and Chardonnay at minimum), vodka, whiskey/bourbon, rum, and basic mixers (tonic, soda, cranberry juice, and citrus).
 Premium bars add gin, tequila, and top-shelf options.
+Always include non-alcoholic choices like sparkling water and mocktails.
+Budget about 40% beer, 35% wine, and 25% liquor by drink volume.

 Plan Your Open Bar